 When a person is suffering from hypothyroidism, the body’s metabolism is slower and cannot properly burn fat.
 This causes cholesterol and triglycerides levels to rise.

 Loss of libido

 Lack of interest in sex could be related to a problem with the thyroid gland.
 Poor mood, weight gain and joint pain often worsen loss of libido.

-Moving the neck in certain directions creates pressure that keeps you from swallowing properly.
+Moving the neck in certain directions creates pressure that may prevent you from swallowing properly.
 Hoarseness is another common symptom of thyroid problems.
 This is because the gland increases in size and puts pressure on the trachea.

-Using muscles that aren’t accustomed to exertion becomes a nightmare with pain that can last for days.
+Using muscles that aren’t accustomed to exertion becomes very difficult with pain that can last for days.

 If parts of your body are also numb, it would be a good idea to see your doctor for a checkup.